liquidg3/liquidfire-sockets/README.md

 - `configs/sockets.json`: The settings for your app for all environments
 - `configs/sockets-dev.json`: Settings just for dev
 - `controllers/Index.js`: Sample controller
+- `controllers/Admin.js`: Another sample controller
+- `controllers/README.md`: More details on controllers
+- `App.js`: The main app model
 - `models`: An empty directory for your models
+- `models/README.md`: More details on models (hint, don't think databases)
+- `utilities`: An empty directory for your utilities
+- `utilities/README.md`: More details on utilities
+- `services`: An empty directory for your services
+- `services/README.md`: More details on services
+- `web`: An empty directory for your web assets
+- `web/index.html`: Hello world
+- `web/README.md`: More details on services

 Use the sample `Index` controller to get started.